-Unfortunately, the cabinet industry is not policed beyond a certain level and the companies that thought themselves better than industry standards are often less likely to be honest and reliable.
+Unfortunately, the cabinet industry is not policed beyond a certain level and the companies that claim to be better than industry standards are often less likely to be honest and reliable.
 This is because their claims are not being verified by independent laboratories and even some certifications from laboratories like GreenGuard are more about who bothers to pay to be tested than if the tested results are any better than average.

 Testing kitchen cabinets for formaldehyde off gassing began in California.

-The Federal Government created their own limits similar and more detailed than CARB 2 and these new rules went into effect this year across the entire US.
+The Federal Government created their own limits similar and more detailed than CARB 2.
+These new rules went into effect this year across the entire US.

-After March 22, 2019: Composite wood products must be certified and labeled as TSCA Title VI compliant by a TPC (third party-certifier) approved by EPA and can no longer use CARB-approved TPCs or products certified to CARB ATCM Phase II emissions standards.
+After March 22, 2019.
+Composite wood products must be certified and labeled as TSCA Title VI compliant.
+This is done by a TPC (third party-certifier) approved by EPA.
+They can no longer use CARB-approved TPCs or products certified to CARB ATCM Phase II emissions standards.
 Only TSCA Title VI compliant panels and finished goods may be sourced.

 So under the new Federal Guidelines all cabinetry sold in the US that is made by major cabinet companies will now pass CARB2 emission levels.